Ted Epperly, MD

 President and CEO

-Dr. Epperly is the President and CEO of the Family Medicine Residency of Idaho, a large Federally Qualified Teaching Health Center comprised of six FQHC clinics, three ACGME family medicine residency programs, and four fellowships.
-He received an undergraduate degree in Biology and Anthropology from Utah State University in 1976.
-He Graduated from the University of Washington School of Medicine in 1980.
+Dr. Epperly received his undergraduate degree in Biology and Anthropology from Utah State University in 1976 and graduated from the University of Washington School of Medicine in 1980.
 Dr. Epperly completed his residency in Family Medicine at Madigan Army Medical Center, Fort Lewis, Washington in 1983.
 He completed a faculty development fellowship at the University of North Carolina in 1986 and achieved an additional CAQ in Geriatrics.
 Dr. Epperly retired July 2001 as Colonel after serving 21 years in the United States Army.
-Dr. Epperly served as the past President and Board Chair of the American Academy of Family Physicians (AAFP).
-He is a current member of the ACGME Board of Directors that has responsibility of all residency and fellowship training for over 125,000 residents and fellows of all specialties in the United States.
+He has served as the past President and Board Chair of the American Academy of Family Physicians (AAFP) and is a current member of the ACGME Board of Directors that has responsibility of all residency and fellowship training for over 125,000 residents and fellows of all specialties in the United States.
 He currently serves as the Governor appointed Chairman of the Board for the Idaho Healthcare Coalition that is in charge of helping transform healthcare for the State of Idaho.
 Dr. Epperly is a member of multiple other Boards of Directors and the President of several non-profit organizations.
 He has published over 50 articles and book chapters and he is a staunch supporter of Family Medicine education, research, and both rural and underserved health care.
 His award winning book Fractured: America’s Broken Health Care System and What Must Be Done To Heal It provides excellent insight to the U.S healthcare system and can be found on Amazon.com.
-He and his wife Lindy celebrated their 43rd wedding anniversary in September 2017 and have two sons.
-Outside of medicine, his interests include golf, skiing, fly-fishing, reading and rock drumming.